greghulette/Wireless_Communication_Board-WCB/Readme.md

 Wireless Communication Command Sytax

     :W(x):S(y)(zzzzz....)

-<br>    - x: 1-9 : Target WCB's number.
+    x: 1-9 : Target WCB's number.
 If sending to WCB2, enter 2
-<br>    - y: 1-5 : Target's Serial Port, if sending to Serial 1 on target board, enter 1
-<br>    - zzzz.... : String to send to end device
+    y: 1-5 : Target's Serial Port, if sending to Serial 1 on target board, enter 1 zzzz.... : String to send to end device

     Examples
-    - :W3:S4:PP100  : This would send the string ":PP100" to WCB3, and out it's Serial 4 port
+    :W3:S4:PP100  : This would send the string ":PP100" to WCB3, and out it's Serial 4 port
-    - :W2:S2#SD0    : This would send the string "#SD0" to WCB2, and out it's Serial 2 port
+    :W2:S2#SD0    : This would send the string "#SD0" to WCB2, and out it's Serial 2 port

 Serial Communications Command Syntax

     :S(y)(zzzzz....)

-<br>    - y: 1-5 : Target's Serial Port, if sending to Serial 1 on target board, enter 1
-<br>    - zzzz.... : String to send to end device
+    y: 1-5 : Target's Serial Port, if sending to Serial 1 on target board, enter 1 zzzz.... : String to send to end device

     Examples
-    - :S4:PP100  : This would send the string ":PP100" to WCB3, and out it's Serial 4 port
+    :S4:PP100  : This would send the string ":PP100" to WCB3, and out it's Serial 4 port
-    - :S2#SD0    : This would send the string "#SD0" to WCB2, and out it's Serial 2 port
+    :S2#SD0    : This would send the string "#SD0" to WCB2, and out it's Serial 2 port

 <h2>Stealth Users</h2>